Gnocchi is always a delicious comforting meal and these homemade gnocchi are made with tomato and fresh herbs flavors.

 - Gnocchi should be cooked right away or frozen.

-- Freeze: Line large cutting boards with parchment paper.
-Spread out raw gnocchi on the paper (don't crowd them) and freeze for about an hour.
-Once completely frozen, place them into a freezer friendly, zip lock bag.
+- If you're not cooking the gnocchi right away, you should freeze them.
+Line large cutting boards with parchment paper.
+Spread out raw gnocchi on the paper (don't crowd them) and freeze for about an hour or two.
+(Set a timer!)
+Once completely frozen, place them into a freezer friendly, zip-top bag or divide them among several bags.
+Label, get as much air out as you can, seal, and freeze for up to 3 months.
+You can cook the gnocchi from frozen, no need to thaw them first.

 Make sure you follow me through your favorite blog reader (bloglovin or other), subscribe to e-mail or follow me through social media of your choice to keep up with the recipes!